hiddenwife/apples2droids/README.md

 ## Overview and Usage

+### GUI
 The code launches a lightweight front-end `tkinter` GUI to choose the input and output folders, and to execute the code.

-**NOTE**: Make sure your output folder is empty, as it will overwrite files of the same.
+**NOTE**: Make sure your output folder is empty, as it will overwrite files of the same name.

 **NOTE**: The input file is read-only so your images won't be edited or tampered with.
 BUT PLEASE MAKE SURE YOU ALWAYS HAVE A BACKUP.
 IF YOUR LAPTOP DIES OR BLUESCREENS AT THE EXACT POINT THE CODE IS READING THE IMAGE, IT COULD CORRUPT IT OR SIMILAR (not that this will likely happen, but always be safe, especially if they're important photos).

+### Metadata and other images

-The metadata of the new images are copied directly from their respective static image metadata.
-The video metadata is disgarded.
+The metadata of the new images are copied directly from their respective static image metadata (the .HEIC or .jpg).
+The metadata from the video half of the Live Photo is disgarded.

-The code also copies all other non-Live images and videos unchanged.
+All other non-Live images and videos unchanged with metadata preserved, and are added to the output folder.

 ### AI algorithm 1